 Amazing insight into how the brain and eye work in reading

-My grand daughter Rachel is married to a young man with rather severe palsy.
-Last night at dinner he was recalling a school incident from when he was five years old.
+My grand daughter Rachel was married to a young man with rather severe palsy.
+One night at dinner he was recalling a school incident from when he was five years old.
 He remembers being presented a page with lines of letters.
 As he put it the letters jumped out at him and instead of naming the letters he responded with the names of school friends.

 He could already read- make sense of print.
 This at a time when he had great trouble being understood in speech.
 I recalled some popular magazine story years ago about a disease called hyperlexia.
 Speech therapists discovered young patients reading all the waiting room magazines while waiting for therapy.
 I remember thinking that’s pretty predictable – kids turning to reading when speech is less accessible.

 As we talked I had an amazing insight.